Create a

 Table of Contents

 The management of talent in the financial services industry (FSI) is a complex and challenging endeavor, as business leaders have to work to balance a highly regulated environment with negative consumer perceptions, high delivery pressures, emerging technology threats (and opportunities), generational consumer expectation shifts, climate threats, and rapidly changing government policies.
-Financial services HR leaders are navigating these ever-turbulent waters with a wary eye on pressures related to cost management, labor market shortages, talent flight, lowered employee engagement, and rapidly increasing levels of automation that impact staffing levels and workforce skills requirements.
+Financial services HR leaders are navigating these ever-turbulent waters with a wary eye on pressures related to cost management, labor market shortages, talent flight, declining employee engagement, and rapidly increasing automation that affect staffing levels and workforce skill requirements.

 The mission and impact of companies in this industry on the welfare and well-being of countries, markets, and citizens around the globe are astounding.
 Add to that the breadth of unique industry segments: banking, insurance, investment management, private equity and venture capital, loans and mortgages, financial planning and guidance, accounting, payments and processing, brokerages, and financial technology, and the range of challenges those face becomes daunting.
 Addressing the HR challenges in financial services requires an understanding of a broad set of external influences and an ability to prioritize talent approaches to support successful growth and business objectives.